Skip to main content

 Roth Conversions: Right Time, Right Amount

 Roth conversions are a very powerful antidote to RMDs.
-If you go too far too close to age 65, you might end up with the same issues with Aunt IRMAA.
+However, if you convert too much too close to age 65, you might end up with the same issues with Aunt IRMAA.
 For instance, if you complete a mega backdoor Roth conversion at age 63 or later, you’ll potentially increase your Medicare premiums.
 Then you’re trading tax savings to pay for Medicare premiums – not what we were hoping for.

-However, it could be that the tax savings far outweigh the higher Medicare premiums.
-Regardless, you need to be aware and avoid this if possible.
+However, the tax savings may far outweigh the higher Medicare premiums.
+Regardless, you'll want to avoid this if possible.
 We want to be intentional about what we’re doing and not get caught off guard.

-In reality, you’ll probably want to look at spreading Roth conversions out over time.
-This is a great strategy to minimize your tax bill over the course of your entire lifetime.
-You should take a comprehensive, long-term look at all the variables and make a well-balanced plan.
+In reality, you’ll probably want to spread Roth conversions over time.
+This is a great strategy to minimize your tax bill over your lifetime.
+You should take a comprehensive, long-term view of all the variables and develop a well-balanced plan.

 Calculating Modified Adjusted Gross Income (MAGI)

 It’s important to note how the SSA determines your modified adjusted gross income (MAGI) in the first place.
-In short, it’s calculated by taking your adjusted gross income (AGI) and adding any tax-exempt interest like income from municipal bonds.
+In short, it’s calculated by adding your adjusted gross income (AGI) to any tax-exempt interest, such as income from municipal bonds.
 This means that maximizing “above the line” deductions from income is still helpful.

 Above the Line Deductions